tiptenbrink/thesis/finalpresentation.md

 Like many academic titles, it's quite a mouthful, so let's break it down.
 And don't worry, we'll discuss everything in more detail later.
 First, Constraint Programming is a paradigm for modeling and solving optimization problems.
 Unsatisfiability is when a problem has no solution; turns out, it's hard to check this.
 Proof Checking involves, as the name implies, checking a proof.
 A proof of what?
 Well, proofs that problems have no solutions.
 OR, and that's what I did, proofs of small steps that in the end, together form the proof of unsatisfiability.

-TODO? make already clear that step is my contribution!
+todo? make more clear that step signifies my contribution!

 # Motivation (slide 2)